tudelft3d/website/zwang/navigation.md

 		<h2 class="featurette-heading">One to one navigation, avoiding moving obstacles</h2>
 		<p>
 			In some circumstances, the moving obstacles (e.g. plumes) can make roads unavailable for some specific periods of time.
 Waiting at some points strategically may be beneficial, saving more time than it would take to follow other alternative routes.
-			Based on the A* algorithm, new path planning algorithms haven been proposed, incorporating the predicted information of moving obstacles.
-Besides, the waiting option is also introduced in the algorithms to allow the rescue vehicle to avoid moving obstacles, minimizing the total traveling time.
+			Based on the A* algorithm, new path planning algorithms have been proposed, incorporating the predicted information of moving obstacles.
+Besides, the waiting option is also introduced in the algorithms to allow the rescue vehicle to avoid the moving obstacles, minimizing the total traveling time.
 		</p>
 	</div>
 	<iframe class="col-md-5" height="315" src="//www.youtube.com/embed/9fd14_htfjk" frameborder="0" allowfullscreen></iframe>